radcamp/radcamp.github.io/NYC2020/ipyrad-cli.md

   * Documentation: http://ipyrad.readthedocs.io
 ```

-## Unpack your data & Create a new parameters file
+## Unpack the example data & Create a new parameters file
-ipyrad uses a text file to hold all the parameters for a given assembly.
-Start by creating a new parameters file with the `-n` flag.
-This flag
-requires you to pass in a name for your assembly.
-In the example we use
-`rad` but the name can be anything at all.
-Once you start
-analysing your own data you might call your parameters file something
-more informative, like the name of your organism and some details on the
-settings.
+For this workshop, we provide a bunch of different example datasets, as well as
+toy genomes for testing different assembly methods.
+For now we'll go forward
+with the `rad` example dataset.
+First we need to unpack the data, which are located in the tests folder.

 ```bash
 # First, make sure you're in your workshop directory